KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Simulation experiment formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Minimum Information About a Simulation Experiment (MIASE) guidelines have been developed to establish the minimum metadata that should be provided about a simulation experiment to enable other researchers to reproduce and understand the simulation :cite:`waltemath2011minimum`.
 The Simulation Experiment Description Markup Language (SED-ML) :cite:`waltemath2011reproducible` and the Simulation Experiment Specification via a Scala Layer (SESSL) :cite:`ewald2014sessl` formats have been developed to represent simulation experiments.
 Both formats are capable of representing all of the model parameters and simulator arguments needed to simulate a model.
 However, both formats are limited to a small range of model formats and simulators.
 SED-ML is limited to models that are represented using XML-based formats such as SBML, and SESSL is currently limited to Java-based simulators.
 Consequently, neither is currently well-suited to WC modeling.

 Simulation tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^